woodenphone/tumblrsagi/readme.md

 Raw post text/JSON must be collected first by running get_posts.py

-To fetch media related to posts and prepare posts for display, get_media.py must be run
+To fetch media related to posts and prepare posts for display, get_media.py must be run.

 WARNING:
 Do not run multiple instances of any script at once!